Masmiseim36/nxpSDK/middleware/tfm/tf-m-tests/docs/tfm_test_partitions_addition.rst

 Implementation
 **************

-Adding a test partiton to provide test services is same as adding a secure partition, generally the process can be referenced from the document `Adding Secure Partition <https://tf-m-user-guide.trustedfirmware.org/integration_guide/services/tfm_secure_partition_addition.html>`_.
+Adding a test partition to provide test services is same as adding a secure partition, generally the process can be referenced from the document `Adding Secure Partition <https://tf-m-user-guide.trustedfirmware.org/integration_guide/services/tfm_secure_partition_addition.html>`_.